Warnings for Xhance

 The patient should be instructed to gently insert the tapered tip of the cone-shaped nosepiece deeply into the nose in order to gently expand the nasal passage and to create a tight seal between the nosepiece and the nostril.
 A seal must be maintained as the patient blows into the mouthpiece and actuates the spray pump.

 To actuate the device, patients should be advised to push the bottle up while continuing to blow forcefully into the mouthpiece.
-Pushing the bottle up actuates the spray pump, releasing a metered dose of aerosolized medication while simultaneously allowing a “burst” of exhaled breath to pass through the device.
-This helps deliver the medication deep into the patient's nose.
+Within the device is a valve that prevents the release of breath until the bottle is pushed.
+Pushing the bottle also actuates the spray pump, releasing a metered dose of aerosolized medication while simultaneously allowing a “burst” of exhaled breath to pass through the device.
+This helps deliver the medication deep into the patient’s nose.

 Patients should be advised not to try to inhale (e.g., “sniff”) when blowing (exhaling) into the mouthpiece.